 To gain access to the system you will need the following:

-Login to Cayuse 424 using your GW NetID and password
+Login to Cayuse 424 using your GW UserID and password

 Unable to log-in?
 Contact your designated OVPR Office of Sponsored Projects Research Administrator

 Phone: (503) 297-2108 x 201 (Hours: Monday - Friday, 9:00 am - 8:00 pm ET, except Cayuse company holidays)

 Working with an institution or organization not found in the Cayuse Institutional profile?
 Send the following information to your designated OVPR Office of Sponsored Projects Research Administrator:

 Sponsored Projects Approvals

 Requires approvals: Agreements that include the following are considered Sponsored Project Agreements (most cases).
 For additional information about the deferrization between grants and gifts visit GW Corporate & Foundation Relations.